chr1gu/Sushee-CMS/README.md

 Sushee CMS
 ==========

-> ..is a small and highly customizable content management system to build JSON APIs.
+> A small and highly customizable content management system to build JSON APIs.

 **WARNING: Work in progress!!**